mendix/docs-site-test/content/en/docs/apidocs-mxsdk/apidocs/_index.md

 ## 16 Webhooks

-Webhooks allow you to build or set up Mendix Platform connectors that subscribe to certain events on the .
+Webhooks allow you to build or set up Mendix Platform connectors that subscribe to certain events on the [Developer Portal](/developerportal/).

 Continue reading in [Webhooks](/apidocs-mxsdk/apidocs/webhooks-sprints/).